FBI: Brian Laundrie claimed responsibility for Gabby Petito's death – KION546

 Laundrie had been the subject of a weekslong manhunt when his body was found.
 His family was informed he shot himself in the head, and his death was ruled a suicide, Bertolino said in November.

 Bertolino would not say which family will receive the notebook.
-The Petito family met with the FBI in Tampa, Florida, this week and reached an agreement on distributing her and Laundrie's belongings, he said.
+The Petito family met with the FBI in Tampa, Florida, this week and reached an agreement on distributing her and Laundrie’s belongings, he said before the FBI statement was released.

 The Petitos thanked the FBI for its support, according to a statement from the family’s lawyer.